History of Bombay in independent India: Rise of Regionalism

-The creation of Navi Mumbai
+The creation of Navi Mumbai (New Bombay)

 The need for urban development on the mainland across from Mumbai Island was first officially recommended in the 1940s.
 In 1945, a Post-war development committee suggested that areas should be developed on the mainland on the opposite side of the harbour to contain the future growth of the city.
-In 1947, N. V. Modak and Albert Mayer published their plan, stressing on controlled development of the city, suburbs, and its satellite towns like Thane, Vasai, and Uran.
+In 1947, N. V. Modak and Albert Mayer published their plan, stressing on controlled development of the city, suburbs, and its neighbouring cities like Thane, Vasai, and Uran.
 In March 1964, the Municipal Corporation of Greater Mumbai submitted its development plan for Greater Mumbai, which was criticized for various reasons, but approved in 1967.
 By that time, another plan had been developed by two of Mumbai's leading architects Charles Correa and Pravin Mehta, and an engineer Shirish Patel.
 They suggested that a "twin city" of equal size and prominence to Greater Mumbai, would only be able to solve the city's congestion problems.
 Thus, the idea of the creation of Navi Mumbai was born.

 The proposed site for Navi Mumbai covered an area of 344 km2, integrating 95 villages spread over the districts of Thane and Raigad.